mia-platform/mlp/README.md

 - `interpolate`: fill placeholders in kubernetes files with the values of ENV variables
 - `generate`: create files for kubernetes `ConfigMap` and `Secret` based on files and/or ENV values
 - `deploy`: create and/or update resources in a kubernetes namespace with the intepolated/generated files
-- `kustomize`: run kustomize build
+- `kustomize`: run kustomize build with optional Helm chart inflation support
 - `hydrate`: helper to fill kustomization.yml with resources and patches
 - `completion`: generate the autocompletion